xataio/agent/README.md

 ## Installation / self-hosted

+We provide docker images for the agent itself.
+The only other dependency is a Postgres database in which the agent will store its configuration, state, and history.

+We provide a docker-compose file to start the agent and the Postgres database.

 Edit the `.env.production` file in the root of the project.
 You need to set the `PUBLIC_URL` and the API key for at least OpenAI.

 Start a local instance via docker compose: